-Lauren Auder’s kaleidoscopic mishmash of styles is the product of growing up with the world at his fingertips and a refusal to heed boundaries; the internet has given him the freedom – and confidence – to be whomever he wants.
-Since finishing high school, he’s been crafting moody, enigmatic soundscapes littered with personal anecdotes, a dark twisted fantasy for millenial pop omnivores.
-Two years on, he’s ready to confront the world on his own terms.
+Lauren Auder’s kaleidoscopic mishmash of styles is the product of growing up with the world at their fingertips and a refusal to heed boundaries; the internet has given Lauren the freedom – and confidence – to be whomever they want.
+Since finishing high school, they’ve been crafting moody, enigmatic soundscapes littered with personal anecdotes, a dark twisted fantasy for millenial pop omnivores.
+Two years on, Lauren is ready to confront the world on their own terms.

 What does the new record sound like?